RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 --Spell Revisions--

-This component significantly strengthens many underpowered spells while slightly weakening the most powerful options.
+This component significantly strengthens many underpowered spells.
 It also switches some spells to lower or higher levels and grants some spells to classes that previously could not cast them.
 Here are the main changes:

-- Over 30 new spells are added to the game.
+- Over 90 new spells are added to the game.
 These include unused spells like Dimension Door, spells from other games like Mantle and True Strike, as well as unusual ones like Identify Creature (a divination spell that tells you the stats of the target creature) and Auril's Blessing (which increases the power of your cold spells).

 - Cleric domains have better spell choices.
 If a spell is in-theme with the kit (e.g. Moonblade and Wall of Moonlight for priests of Selune), they can cast it at a particularly low level as a domain spell.

 - Certain spells are available to more classes.
 Rangers and Paladins have much better spell choices.
 Spells that create magical weapons or give combat bonuses can be cast as lower-level spells by Rangers or Paladins than by Druids or Clerics (e.g. Rangers can cast Fire Seeds as a 4th-level spell, and Paladins can cast Spiritual Weapon as a 1st-level spell and Holy Power as a 3rd-level spell).

 - Magical weapons like Flame Blade and Decastave have been improved.
 Most of them gain bonuses from Strength and proficiency (even ones that deal non-physical damage).
 Saving throws on magical weapons and touch attacks (e.g. Snakebite poison, Slay Living instant death) now have DCs that scale with the character's spellcasting ability and Spell Focus bonuses.
-Touch attacks that are one-use (e.g. Inflict Light Wounds, Harm) are not used up until they hit a creature.

 - Spells that weaken a creature rather than disabling it have a higher DC or no save at all (e.g. Deafness has no save since it simply gives 20% spell failure).